maxmiguta/project3/readme.md

 * A user not filling in the first password field
 * A user not filling in the second password field (password confirmation)

-In each case the tests need to pass in order to confirm that the validation is working.
+In each case the tests needed to pass in order to confirm that the validation is working.

 However, I also needed to be able to make them fail, so I could be sure that they equally recognise when the opposite scenario is true.

-In brief, I changed the following inputs on the exact same tests to see if they would fail because now inputs wouldn't meet conditions required to make the tests pass in the first place (that is, validation wouldn't be triggered by wrong or missing input), respectively:
+So, in brief, I simulated the opposite conditions for the same tests as follows:
 * All required fields filled in *
 * Both username and email present
 * Both passwords match
 * First password filled in
 * Second password filled in

-\* When a test was failing, each error displayed was an "AssertionError".
-In the case of the first test the error was "False is not true" because it is the only one with the statement `self.assertTrue(form.is_valid())`.
+\* When a test failed, each error displayed was an "AssertionError".
+In the case of the first test the error given was "False is not true" because it is the only one with the statement `self.assertTrue(form.is_valid())`.
 All the other tests use `self.assertFalse` and so displayed *AssertionError: True is not false*.

+Since this time the inputs didn't meet the conditions required to make the tests pass - that is, validation wasn't triggered by wrong or missing input - they failed, as expected.

 The tests for the **accounts** app can be found in *tests.py* located in the *'accounts'* directory.